ZMcGroarty/Academic-Advising/pages/graduation.md

 _**If you are also earning a certificate, you must apply separately for your certificate.
 This does not apply to minors or double majors.**_

-## Winter Graduation Ceremony
-August 2019 and December 2019 graduates are welcome to attend the CLA Winter Graduation Ceremony on Thursday, January 30, 2020.
-The ceremony will be held in the Temple Performing Arts Center at 3:00 p.m.
-Details and ticket information will be emailed to students in October.

-## May Commencement
+## Commencement
 The Temple University 133rd Commencement Exercises will take place on Thursday, May 7, 2020.
 Please visit the [Commencement website](http://www.temple.edu/commencement/) for more information.

 The College of Liberal Arts May undergraduate ceremony will take place on Thursday, May 7, 2020 at 5:30 p.m. in the Liacouras Center.
-Please contact [claugrad@temple.edu](mailto:claugrad@temple.edu) with any questions.
+Details and ticket information will be emailed to students in February.

 ## Latin Honors
 To be eligible for Latin Honors, **at least 60 credits must be completed at Temple University** and the final cumulative GPA must meet the qualifying standards.
 The qualifying cumulative GPA standards for CLA students graduating in August 2020, December 2020, and May 2020 are as follows: